sagarchand9/Multiuser_Chat/README.md

 • concepts of asynchronous messaging

-Server folder contains file server.py which should be run as "python <IP> <port>"
+Server folder contains file server.py which should be run as "python 'IP' 'port'"

 It also contains 3 txt files-